vicinityh2020/vicinity-get-started/docs/open-gateway-api.rst

     **target/←- This is where you find pre-built JAR executable (or your own build).**

-Now, if you want to build the OGWAPI yourself, it is good time to jump to section :confval:`2.1.1.2 Building the OGWAPI from source codes`.
+Now, if you want to build the OGWAPI yourself, it is good time to jump to section [#fBuilding the OGWAPI from source codes]_.
 Otherwise, skip that section and continue with section about `Creating a dedicated system user <#Creating%20a%20dedicated%20system%20user>`__.

-.. confval:: 2.1.1.2 Building the OGWAPI from source codes
+.. [#fBuilding the OGWAPI from source codes] 2.1.1.2 Building the OGWAPI from source codes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Git repository you have downloaded in the previous step already